ScenicNL: Generating Probabilistic Scenario Programs from Natural Language: Appendix

-\textbf{DSPy} The DSPy framework converts the problem of prompt engineering into a learning problem, to improve the efficiency and performance of the overall process.
+The DSPy framework converts the problem of prompt engineering into a learning problem, to improve the efficiency and performance of the overall process.
 By framing the task as a learning problem, DSPy is able to optimize the best natural language prompt for a given task.
 Via this process, DSPy can implicitly leverage many of the techniques described above and several others.
 In order to do so, DSPy requires a measurable loss function.
-Without a powerful way of measuring semantic meaning and syntactic correctness between programs, we use word for word matching as our loss function.
-An interesting future direction could be to explore new loss functions or retry this approach now that ScenarioNL has generated many programs.
+The ideal loss function would be able to measure the semantic meaning between a program and a natural language description, the program's syntactic correctness, and our proposed ARE metrics.
+Designing such a loss function would be an interesting future direction.
+Presently, we use the default \texttt{answer\_exact\_match} which checks for an exact string match.
+As it's unlikely a correct program can be proposed via an exact string match, we instead breakdown the program into parts and apply the loss function accordingly.
+Thus, we define the following DSPy Signature: